-On board, you can pay your bar bill and souvenirs at the end of the trip with EUR and USD in cash or with creditcard.
+Please make sure you bring enough cash with you.
+On board, you can pay your bar bill and souvenirs at the end of the trip with EUR and USD.
+We do not accept creditcards.
 Please note that €200 and €500 bills are not accepted.